publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: For User role control, when no role is selected, the block is hidden to everyone
   * Fix: Hide widgets HTML wrapper when its block is not visible
   * Fix: Set autoload to 'no' for bigger size options
+  * Fix: Load dashicons in frontend if blocks are using it

 = 3.1.1 - 16 Nov 2022 =
   * Add: Base path constant